 This is not necessarily a retirement "planning" calculator, but if you want to goof around with the numbers to see the outcome, this is the calculator to use.

 I haven't come up with a good description for this calculator.
-It's kind of a combination of my first and second retirement calculators, except that you fill in all but one option and solve for the last.
+It's kind of a combination of my second and third retirement calculators, except that you fill in all but one option and solve for the last.
 Try it out and you'll see what I mean...

 This calculator is designed to help you find the amount needed to supplement your monthly retirement income (beyond Social Security and/or pension income).
 It will tell you how long your money will last and how much of your savings you'll need to supplement your retirement income and maintain your inflation adjusted purchasing power.

-The interesting thing about this calculator is that you can adjust the amount of annual increase of your Social Security and/or pension income at different rates.
+The interesting thing about this calculator is that you can adjust your Social Security and/or Pension income at different rates.
 It's nice if your income is growing at a different rate than inflation.

 This Retirement Plan Calculator is a bit like my 401(k) Calculator except that the employer contribution starts at a certain percent of salary and increases annually until it reaches a set maximum employer contribution.
 This sounds more complicated than it really is.
 Check it out.
 You'll see what I mean...